Frequently Asked Questions

 From July 2015, OFCOM introduced “UK Calling” which is designed to make call costs clearer for UK consumers.
 Call charges to “09” numbers are now in two parts: the service charge (the charge advertised on screen) and the Network Access Charge which is the operator charge.
 Each network operator has set their own access charge.
 This Network Access Charge applies to the 09 numbers but not the MSDC numbers.
 We advise viewers to contact their UK mobile network operator if they require more information on their charging rates.

-8. How much will it cost to vote on Dancing on Ice by Mobile Short Dial Code?
+8/.
+How much will it cost to vote on The Voice UK by Mobile Short Dial Code?

-Voting on Dancing on Ice via a Mobile Short Dial Code from UK mobile networks will cost 35p per vote.
+Voting on The Voice UK via a Mobile Short Dial Code from UK mobile networks will cost 35p per vote.

 a.
 Will I be charged if I try to vote using a MSDC when the vote is closed?

-Calls outside the vote open period and those made to any of Dancing on Ice vote numbers not currently in use should not be charged.
+Calls outside the vote open period and those made to any of The Voice UK vote numbers not currently in use should not be charged.

 The Channel Islands and Isle of Man are covered by separate mobile network operators who do not currently support voting by MSDCs.
-Viewers in these regions will still be able to vote as they have done in previous shows by dialling the ‘09’ numbers for the Dancing on Ice couples from their landlines or mobile phones.
+Viewers in these regions will still be able to vote as they have done in previous shows by dialling the ‘09’ numbers for the The Voice UK contestants from their landlines or mobile phones.

 The MSDCs are provided by the UK mobile network operators (Vodafone, O2, Everything Everywhere (previously T Mobile and Orange), Virgin and ‘3’) and are only accessible via these operators.
 It is also unlikely that calls can be made to MSDCs from UK mobiles when these are outside of the UK, as this would be subject to mobile network operator international roaming arrangements with foreign network operators and calls to MSDCs are unlikely to be possible under such roaming arrangements.
 Please check with your network operator.